prantlf/unshelve-output-action/README.md

 | macOS   | `newchanges-macos-x64.zip`   | `newchanges-macos-x64.zip-{sha}`   |
 | Windows | `newchanges-windows-x64.zip` | `newchanges-windows-x64.zip-{sha}` |

-The name prefix of the archive can be specified by `name`.
+The name prefix of the archives can be specified by `name`.
 If not specified, it will be inferred from the project configuration (`v.mod`).

-Use a different name, platform and architecture that defaults in the package archive name.
-Specify a custom path to the binary:
+Use a different name prefix than the default in the package archive name:

 ```yml
 jobs: